Data-Science-for-Linguists-2020/Class-Plaza/guestbooks/guestbook_jordan.md

 	* Great use of functions early on, saves a ton of work later on.
 Also, great topic choice: it's a clear and specific goal.
 Further, you selected a great data source to pursue it.
 	* I would look into using Juypter's different functionalities a bit.
 Even just an hour or so makes the notebook look so much cleaner.
 There were a few spaces where the lines were messy as well as the headers.
 	* Your use of GREP was great!
 I'll definitely need to reference that in the future.

+	* Hi Sean, thanks for the feedback.
+I had some issues with my repo so the report you looked at is actually my first project report, I uploaded the second update a couple hours later.